 - Others have been where you are – reach out to them and they’ll help you get there faster and more efficiently.

 Reason 3: I’m scared of taking the leap from employed to self-employed Of course you are!
 Who the heck isn’t?
-Going from a nice pension, holiday pay, medical insurance… to being totally responsible for every area of your business and having to “hustle” for your next pay check – yikes!
+Going from a regular salary, nice pension, holiday pay, medical insurance… to being totally responsible for every area of your business and having to “hustle” for your next pay check – yikes!
 To make that transition less of a shock to your system, it helps to stay in your day job until you have the following in place:

 Knowledge of your purpose (get that here) To ensure you’re going to be happy going off and doing whatever it is you’re going off to do, it’s essential you’re putting your energies into what you love, rather than into something you think your parents think is a “good, sensible decision”, or whatever nonsense we tell ourselves.